Sun Is Shining (Lost Frequencies song): "The Sun Is Shining Down"

 The original "The Sun Is Shining Down" written by JJ Grey of the musical formation JJ Grey & Mofro appears in their 2007 album Country Ghetto.
 Although never a single, it was very popular in the formation's live performances.
 The Lost Frequencies' adaptation keeps the lyrics to the original in its entirety.

 Context

 The songwriter J.J.
 Grey says that in writing the lyrics of "The Sun Is Shining Down", he was inspired by a perceived conversation between his grandfather and grandmother when she was taking him to hospital as he had fallen seriously ill.
 It's Grey's perception of "the last words they had together" as he explains in the beginning of a live video release of the song.
 She asks him: "How many more days can you hold out / How much longer can you wait?" and he answers: "Glory, Glory - Hallelujah / The sun is shining, shining down / Glory, Glory - Hallelujah / I'm alive and I'm feeling, feeling fine" Grey says in the excerpt from the video that his grandfather never made it to the hospital and died on the way.

 Credits

-The credits to the original track:
+The credits for the original track: